areaux22/project1/readme.md

 5. Export it, and select the dataset variables
 6. And then open VSCODE and run an image from the test section!

-Some of the errors I had
+Some of the errors I had:
-nano wouldn't connect to wifi --> got a new wifi adapter nano wouldn't connect to computer --> got a new nano new nano wouldn't connect to computer --> got a new computer new nano still wouldn't connect to new computer --> got a usb cord new nano with new cord still wouldn't connect to new computer --> got a new memory card which enabled it to finally connect back wouldn't run the tarining script --> found broken packages broken packages were caused by dependency hell tried to fix dependency hell --> by trying to install correct version of jetpack
+nano wouldn't connect to wifi --> got a new wifi adapter, nano wouldn't connect to computer --> got a new nano, new nano wouldn't connect to computer --> got a new computer, new nano still wouldn't connect to new computer --> got a usb cord, new nano with new cord still wouldn't connect to new computer --> got a new memory card, -- which enabled it to finally connect back -- wouldn't run the tarining script --> found broken packages broken packages were caused by dependency hell tried to fix dependency hell --> by trying to install correct version of jetpack